 - The right not to be sanctioned unless the hearing body finds by a preponderance of the evidence that the respondent is in violation;

-- The right to be accompanied by an advisor (student, faculty, other) as outline in the Code of Student Conduct;
+- The right to be accompanied by an advisor (student, faculty, other) as outlined in the Code of Student Conduct;

 - The right to appeal decisions as specified in the "Appeals" section of the Code of Student Conduct;